-I. Extensions of TMDL Compliance Dates
+H. Extensions of TMDL Compliance Dates

-CCKA Petitioners claim that the revision of total maximum daily loads ("TMDLs") compliance dates in the General WDRs violates State Water Board policy and does not comply with notice requirements for modifying TMDLs.131 CCKA Petitioners also assert that the TMDL compliance date modifications cannot be completed through this permitting action because to do so will violate basic principles of administrative procedure that require fair notice to all TMDL stakeholders."132 As set forth below, we conclude the Central Coast Water Board acted appropriately for one subset of TMDLs derived from single-permitting actions, but require the Board to take further actions to codify the time schedules for other TMDLs in appropriate orders.
+CCKA Petitioners claim that the revision of total maximum daily loads ("TMDLs") compliance dates in the General WDRs violates State Water Board policy and does not comply with notice requirements for modifying TMDLs.
+CCKA Petitioners also assert that the TMDL compliance date modifications cannot be completed through this permitting action because to do so will violate basic principles of administrative procedure that require fair notice to all TMDL stakeholders."
+As set forth below, we conclude the Central Coast Water Board acted appropriately for one subset of TMDLs derived from single-permitting actions, but require the Central Coast Water Board to take further actions to codify any extensions for final compliance schedules that are specified in the basin plan.

-The General WDRs extended the compliance dates for two groups of TMDLs: TMDLs that were adopted exclusively as "single permitting actions" as part of an earlier Central Coast irrigated lands order, and TMDLs that were adopted as basin plan amendments.
-We are not concerned about the process that the Central Coast Water Board used to extend the TMDL compliance dates for the subset of TMDLs that were adopted exclusively as "single regulatory actions," because there was no quasi-legislative action taken by the Central Coast Water Board for these TMDLs; the General WDRs themselves serve to implement the TMDLs.
+The General WDRs extended the final compliance dates for two groups of TMDLs: TMDLs that were adopted exclusively as "single permitting actions" as part of an earlier Central Coast irrigated lands order, and TMDLs that were adopted as basin plan amendments.
+We are not concerned about the process that the Central Coast Water Board used to extend the TMDL final compliance dates for the subset of TMDLs that were adopted exclusively as "single regulatory actions," because there was no quasi-legislative action taken by the Central Coast Water Board for these TMDLs; the General WDRs themselves serve to implement the TMDLs.